Terry Welch

-Terry Archer Welch was an American computer scientist.
+Terry Archer Welch (January 20, 1939 – November 22, 1988) was an American computer scientist.
 Along with Abraham Lempel and Jacob Ziv, he developed the lossless Lempel–Ziv–Welch (LZW) compression algorithm, which was published in 1984.

-Education
+Biography

 Welch received a B.S., M.S. and Ph.D. degree at MIT in electrical engineering.

 He taught at the University of Texas at Austin and worked in computer design at Honeywell in Waltham, Massachusetts.

-Career
+In 1976, he joined the Sperry Research Center in Sudbury as manager of computer architecture research for 7 years.
+While working at the Sperry Research Center, he published the LZW algorithm.

-He taught at the University of Texas in Austin until joining the Sperry Research Center, Sudbury, Massachusetts, in 1976 where the paper about the LZW algorithm was published.
-In 1983 he joined DEC where he worked as DEC liaison to MCC's advanced computer architecture program.
+In 1983, he joined Digital Equipment Corporation (DEC) where he worked as a liaison to MCC's advanced computer architecture program.

 He died of a brain tumor in 1988.